pyOpenSci/software-peer-review/software-peer-review-guide/author-guide.md

 ### Communication with pyOpenSci and removing tools from our vetted tool list

-To ensure packages that we support and advocate for are maintained, if your package is accepted and we are not able to get in touch with you through normal communication channels (GitHub, email) after reaching our for atleast 1-2 months, we will remove your package from our list of vetted tools.
-We will also deprecate any blogs written that highlight your tool.
+To ensure packages that we support and advocate for are maintained, if your package is accepted and we are not able to get in touch with you through normal communication channels (GitHub, email) after reaching our for at least 1-2 months, we will remove your package from our list of vetted tools.
+We will also remove any blogs written that highlight your tool.